-Tulips (Tulipa spp.), a large group of approximately 100 species, include over 3,000 varieties of flowering plants.
+Tulips, a large group of approximately 100 species, include over 3,000 varieties of flowering plants.
 The flowers vary greatly in size, shape and form, depending on the cultivar.
-Tulips thrive in U.S. Department of Agriculture plant hardiness zones 3 through 8.
-Although they are perennials, some gardeners choose to grow tulips, especially the hybrid varieties, as annuals because their blooms are not always as spectacular the second and subsequent years, especially in the warmer climates of the hardiness zone range.
+Tulips are perennials in U.S. Department of Agriculture plant hardiness zones 3 through 8.
+Although they are perennials, some gardeners choose to grow tulips, especially the hybrid varieties, as annuals because their blooms aren't always as spectacular the second and subsequent years, especially in the warmer climates of the hardiness zone range.

 Tulips are grouped according to whether they flower early, mid-season or late.
 Species tulips, for example, bloom early in the season around March or early April, while Darwin hybrids bloom mid-season, in April and at the beginning of May.
-Parrot, Double Late and Lily-Flowered tulips are late bloomers.
-They usually do not begin blooming until May.
+Parrot, double late and lily-flowered tulips are late bloomers.
+They usually don't start blooming until May.

 Bulbs and Root System

 Tulips grow from tunicate bulbs.
 This type of bulb has a thin, papery covering on the outside that protects the inner storage tissue from injury.
 Each bulb produces one flower.
 The center of the bulb holds the developing flower bud and is surrounded by the developing leaf and leaf scale.

 The roots grow from the bottom of the bulb, called the basal plate.
 Lateral buds grow just above the basal plate.
 These lateral buds are smaller bulbs called bulblets.
 The bulblets eventually produce new tulip plants.

 All tulips have a perianth composed of six petals and six sepals.
 Sepals are the small leaf-like structures at the bottom of the flower that once protected the flower bud.